widdix/mastodon-on-aws/README.md

 ### Activating SES

-In case you haven't used SES in your AWS account before, you most likely need to request productin access for SES.
+In case you haven't used SES in your AWS account before, you most likely need to request production access for SES.
 This is required so that your Mastodon instance is able to send emails (e.g., registration, forgot password, and many more).
 See [Moving out of the Amazon SES sandbox](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html) to learn more.

 ## Costs for running Mastodon on AWS